 Storage and Reheating Instructions

-Store leftover mushroom biryani in an airtight container in the fridge for 2 to 4 days.
-Reheat leftover biryani in the microwave with a damp paper towel on top; microwave in 1 to 2 minute intervals until warmed through.
+Store leftover mushroom biryani in an airtight container in the fridge for 2 - 4 days.
+Reheat leftover biryani in the microwave with a damp paper towel on top; microwave in 1 - 2 minute intervals until warmed through.

 Ha, no!
-This is a great question, and the answer is not obvious unless you've grown up eating biryani.
 Don't eat the whole spices -- they taste super intense (and sometimes bitter).
 You can remove them when serving, or allow guests to pick them out while eating.

 Hard-boiled eggs are a common addition to biryani, and it provides a great source of protein.
-And while I haven't tried this, you could definitely layer in some spiced chickpeas or tofu!
-You can also serve this dish with a side of lemon wedges, fresh chilies (if you like it spicy!), and a side of yogurt.
+You can also serve this dish with a side of lemon wedges, green chilies (if you like it spicy!), and a side of yogurt or cucumber raita.

 For even more cozy recipes, be sure to subscribe to my newsletter.